marckean/marcseparation/_docs/kids_park.md

 Since separation, the kids and Dad have done many fun things together.

+Paternal cousins below from Sydney, 3 first cousins from the father, each cousin with their own young kids.
+They live spread across in Sydney and on the central coast NSW.

 ![](../blobs/park/Picture49.png)

-Paternal cousins from Sydney, 3 first cousins from the father, each cousin with their own young kids.
-They live spread across in Sydney and on the central coast
+Below, other photos of the kids at the park.

 |  |  |
 | ----------- | ----------- |